rightoneducation/righton-app/README.md

 ### Project Description
 We're currently developing two apps:
 1. A React Native mobile app for middle/high school teachers to use in classroom environments.
 Think Balderdash/Fibbage + math + learning from and having fun with mistakes and misconceptions.
-2. A React web app that enables teachers to create games/questions that appear in the mobile app.
+2. A React web app that enables teachers to create games/questions that appear in the mobile app and view classroom results.

 We're running on AWS, including AppSync/GraphQL, DynamoDB, and Lambda.
-A future phase might include a math-focused version of MrBeast's <a href="https://www.tubefilter.com/2020/04/27/mrbeast-youtube-creator-games-nadeshot-ninja/"><strong>online rock-papers-scissors tournament</strong></a>, building upon the <a href="https://github.com/awslabs/aws-amplify-unicorntrivia-workshop"><strong>AWS Unicorn Trivia Workshop</strong></a> using Elemental Media Services.
+A future phase might include a livestream game show with elements similar to the following <a href="https://www.tubefilter.com/2020/04/27/mrbeast-youtube-creator-games-nadeshot-ninja/"><strong>online rock-papers-scissors tournament</strong></a>.

 ### Getting Started